thatchayut/Bioinformatic_toolbox/README.md

   - This program is used to extract features into member genes.
 - Linear Discrimination Analysis
   - This program is created as a prototype to be used as one of important functions in a toolbox.
+- GSE3494 Sample to Class Mapper
+  - This program is used to match samples of dataset *[GSE3494](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=gse3494)* with their class.

 ## Prerequisite
 These libraries are required for using this toolbox.